richrd/bx2/PLANNING.md

  * 0: GUEST - Not truested at all.
  > No special access.
 This is the default permission level for everyone.

- * 1 - 9: AQUAINTANCE - Slightly trusted, can access some extra commands
+ * 1 - 9: AQUAINTANCE - Slightly trusted.
  > Lowest tier permissions.
 Might have some basic access that normal users don't have.

+ * 10 - 19: FRIEND - Trusted.
+ > Can use features such as auto op, getting logs on certain channels etc.

- * 10 - 99: CURRENTLY UNDEFINED
+ * 20 - 99: CURRENTLY UNDEFINED

  * 100 and up: OWNER - Can do anything, and potentially run arbitrary code on the server